m-ld/sustainable-web-apps/spec/use-cases.md

 ## Engineering Challenges

-1. Experimental data are an example of semi-structured data with significant requirements on the variety and veracity 'big data' axes:
+1. Experimental data are an example of partially structured data with significant requirements on the variety and veracity 'big data' axes:
    - Primarily highly-structured text and numerical data, according to pre-defined standard templates, often modified, and also often not used due to the novelty of the science (but the data is still structured!).
    - Additional requirements for commenting, tagging against controlled vocabularies, and audit logging including electronic signatures.
    - Links to other systems such as Data Analysis, equipment controllers, Lab Informatics including Inventory Systems; including import and export as well as referencing.